srlehn/termimg/README.md

 termimg tries to draw images into terminals.

+The rectangular drawing area is given in cell coordinates (not pixels).
+Origin is the upper left corner.

 **VERY EXPERIMENTAL!!**

 implemented drawing methods: sixel, iTerm2, kitty, Terminology, DomTerm, urxvt, X11, GDI+, block characters